 Engaged in unsafe practices with regard to operation of the Marijuana Establishment, which shall be reported to the Commission; or

-Been convicted or entered a guilty plea, plea of nolo contendere, or admission to sufficient facts of a felony drug offense involving distribution to a minor in the Commonwealth, or a like violation of any Other Jurisdiction.
+Been convicted or entered a guilty plea, plea of nolo contendere, or admission to sufficient facts of a felony drug offense involving distribution to a minor in the Commonwealth, or a like violation of the laws of any Other Jurisdiction.

-A list of all board of directors, members and Executives of a Marijuana Establishment, and Members, if any, of the Licensee must be made available on request by any individual.
+A list of all board of directors, members and Executives of a Marijuana Establishment, and Members, if any, of the Licensee shall be made available on request by any individual.
 This requirement may be fulfilled by placing this required information on the Marijuana Establishment's website;

 Policies and procedure for the handling of cash on Marijuana Establishment Premises including, but not limited to, storage, collection frequency, and transport to financial institution(s), to be available on inspection.